-Tape backup is the practice of periodically copying data from a primary storage device to a tape cartridge so the data can be recovered if there is a hard disk crash or failure.
+Tape backup is the practice of periodically copying data from a primary storage device to a tape cartridge.
+The data can be recovered from the tape cartridge if there is a hard disk crash or failure.
 Tape backups can be done manually or be programmed to happen automatically with appropriate software.

-Tape backup systems exist for needs ranging from backing up the hard disk on a personal computer to backing up large amounts of data storage for archiving and disaster recovery (DR) purposes in a large enterprise.
+Tape works for both large- and small-scale backups.
+Tape can store the backups of a personal computer's hard drive, but also can be used in large enterprises to back up large amounts of data storage for archiving and disaster recovery (DR) purposes.
 Tape backups can also restore data to storage devices when needed.

 Tape backup advantages and use cases

-Tape can be one of the best options for fixing an unstructured data backup problem because of its inexpensive operational and ownership cost, capacity and speed.
+Tape can be one of the best options for dealing with large-scale unstructured data backups because of its inexpensive operational and ownership cost, capacity and speed.
 Magnetic tape is especially attractive in an era of massive data growth.
-Organizations can copy and store archival and backup data on tape for use with cloud seeding.
+Organizations can copy and store archival and backup data on tape in conjunction with the cloud.

-Magnetic tape is well-suited for archiving because of its high capacity, low cost and durability.
+Magnetic tape is well suited for archiving because of its high capacity, low cost and durability.
 Tape is a linear recording system that is not good for random access.
-But in an archive, latency is less of an issue.
+In an archive, latency is less of an issue.

 A brief history of tape

 Early on, magnetic tape was used as a primary data storage device.
 When other media provided better random access, the role of tape veered more toward backup and archive.
-There are still industries where tape is preferred as the data capture storage, such as motion picture recording (because of its durability) and the scientific community (for its capacity and write speeds).
+There are still industries where tape is preferred for data storage, such as motion picture recording, because of its durability, and the scientific community, for its capacity and write speeds.

-Tape libraries housed drives and tape cartridges with entire backup data sets.
-For DR, companies would then transport backup tapes to off-site locations, often contracting with a service such as Iron Mountain, to carry tapes to secure vaults on a daily or weekly basis.
+Tape libraries house drives and tape cartridges with entire backup data sets.
+For DR, companies can then transport backup tapes to off-site locations, often contracting with a service such as Iron Mountain to carry tapes to secure vaults on a daily or weekly basis.

 Magnetic tape vs. disk-based backup